kawaiicakes/NoBullship/README.md

 ![Build!](2023-12-07_21.04.59.png)

 ## Features
+- Configurable drop prevention, even for hard-coded drops (e.g. Simple Planes planes)
+- Packaged support for select mods!
+Read below!
+- Aesthetic building blocks and miscellaneous "component" items to enhance your recipes & provide more variety for modpackers!
 - JEI compatibility for the Schematic Workshop!
 - [Straight-forward datapack creation for multiblock & schematic recipes](https://github.com/kawaiicakes/NoBullship/wiki)
 - Multiblocks may require extra items in the inventory to make!